Leon Jacob Cole: Bird banding

-Beyond his accomplishments in genetics, Cole had a special interest in birds.
+Cole had a special interest in birds.
 He first proposed banding birds to study migration with a paper in 1902, "Suggestions for a Method of Studying the Migration of Birds."
 He tried a small-scale experiment in 1902, applying tags to fish, but the work was discontinued.
 In the winter of 1907–1908, a small number of birds were banded by Cole and members of the New Haven Bird Club.
 Shortly thereafter, at a meeting of the American Ornithologists' Union, the American Bird Banding Association was established, with Cole as president.
 In the period 1902–1922, Cole wrote seven papers on bird banding.
 For these efforts, he is regarded as the father of American bird banding; however, his relocation to Wisconsin in 1910 curtailed his ability to pursue banding in the field.

 Expeditions

 In 1899, Cole joined E. H. Harriman and a number of scientists and artists on the famous Harriman Alaska Expedition.
 On that expedition, he cultivated the friendship of bird artist Louis Agassiz Fuertes; much later, Fuertes made a painting of two of Cole's experimental ring doves, but apparently did not publish it.

 In 1904 he joined an expedition to Yucatán, and collected and identified 128 species and subspecies of birds, reporting his work in the Bulletin of the Museum of Comparative Zoology.
 In the period 1901–1906, he also did field work in Bermuda, the Dry Tortugas, and at Woods Hole.